UBH-Fall2022/ubh-fall2023-howareyou/README.md

+# HowAreU?
+- sometimes you are happy, other times, you are not.
+- this app keeps track of that, to prevent you from letting one bad moment ruin an otherwise good day.

+# Technology used
+- React
+- Expo

 # UB Hacking Fall 2022 Rules
 - Teams can consist of between 1 and 4 people.
 - To have your submission be considered for judging, you must submit a 2-5 minute video along with your project.
 Try to keep it as concise as possible!